SplashCodeDex/Unlimited-Cloud-VM-Storage/README.md

-# workspace: The Intelligent Ephemeral Workspace Manager
+# Unlimited-Cloud-VM-Storage: The Intelligent Ephemeral Workspace Manager To Increase Your Google Cloudshell, GitHub Codespaces, Gitpod, Firebase Studio free 5GB and 15GB to Unlimited and avoid the 'Not enough Space/Storage' problem.

 **Tired of hitting storage limits on Google Cloud Shell?
-Juggling projects across GitHub Codespaces, Gitpod, and other remote VMs? `workspace` is the seamless solution for a clean, efficient, and unified workflow.**
+Juggling projects across GitHub Codespaces, Gitpod, Firebase Studio and other remote VMs? `Unlimited-Cloud-VM-Storage` is the seamless solution for a clean, efficient, and unified workflow.**

-`workspace` is a powerful command-line tool for creating and managing ephemeral development environments.
+`Unlimited-Cloud-VM-Storage` is a powerful command-line tool for creating and managing ephemeral development environments.
 It keeps your home directory pristine and your workflow laser-focused by creating temporary, isolated workspaces for each of your projects.
 Its intelligent history system learns your habits, always presenting your most relevant projects first, no matter the platform.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Language](https://img.shields.io/badge/Language-Shell-blue.svg)